stereobooster/braindb/notes/use-cases.md

 # Usecases

-## TODO

-- frontmatter
-  - if it needs filter - one needs to use `schema`
-  - if it needs additional fields - one can use callback
-    - a way to add backlinks to frontmatter

 ## Astro integration

 There are two ways:

 - use CLI: watch files in some folder and output to `src/content` and then use `astro:content` for generated markdown files
-  - currently trying this option
 - use BraindDB directly, similar how one can integrate Contentful or any other 3rd-party content provider
-  - will try next

 ## Obvious cases